 Bonus depreciation is also a great way to quickly recover the cost of capital assets.
 Essentially, bonus depreciation allows breweries to purchase equipment and expense the asset immediately in return.
 Bonus depreciation allows for an immediate deduction of 100% of the cost of the assets, for assets placed in service by December 31, 2022.

-Whether it’s a bold new flavor, a more economic bottling procedure, or a new facility to expand your operation capacity, be sure to take advantage of the many brewery tax incentives offered.
-If you want to learn more about how your brewery can start saving cash, contact our craft beer and wine specialists.
+Whether it’s a bold new flavor, a more economic bottling procedure, or a new facility to expand your operation capacity, take advantage of the many brewery tax incentives offered.
+If you want to learn more about how your brewery can start saving cash, contact us.